-Washington University in St. Louis has developed a useful tool (Program Sustainability Assessment Tool) to assess program capacity for sustainability.
-They describe several factors that contribute to program sustainability.
+Washington University in St Louis has developed a useful tool (Program Sustainability Assessment Tool) to assess program capacity for sustainability.
+The tool assesses several factors that contribute to program sustainability.
 These factors include environmental support, funding stability, partnerships, organizational capacity, program evaluation, program adaptation, communication and strategic planning.
-Applicants are not required to use this tool; however, it provides practical guidance on factors that should be considered and should be included in the application to describe a program's capacity for sustainability.
+Applicants are not required to use this tool; however, it provides practical guidance on factors that should be considered and should be included in the application to describe a program's organizational capacity for sustainability.

-It is expected that steps toward building sustainability capacity for the program will be taken and plans for such be fully described in the application.
-The applicant should assess and describe their current activities and capacity for sustainability and plans for sustainability beyond the project's end date.
+It is expected that steps toward building sustainability capacity for the program will be taken and plans for such be briefly described in the application.
+The applicant should assess and describe the factors that will contribute to the organization's capacity to facilitate sustainability.